 For years 3 and above, we use books from the Pearson reading scheme.
 All our books use the standard colour book banding system.

-Please click on the link to find out.
+Please click on the link to find out about Book Band levels.